nodejs/node/doc/api/stream.md

-In the following example, for instance, a new Transform stream (which is a type of [Duplex][] stream) is created that has an object mode Writable side that accepts JavaScript numbers that are converted to hexidecimal strings on the Readable side.
+In the following example, for instance, a new Transform stream (which is a type of [Duplex][] stream) is created that has an object mode Writable side that accepts JavaScript numbers that are converted to hexadecimal strings on the Readable side.

 ```js